MacaulayFarrell/Fundamental_Project/README.md

 ## Risk assessment
 The risk assessment for this project can be found [here](https://docs.google.com/spreadsheets/d/1FZ0upgjej-PR6DOzRNrYEeQYHSlggi4H1xdrt9gCWvM/edit?usp=sharing)
 ## Testing
-Two forms of testing were used for this project - unit testing and integration testing
 ### Unit testing
 - DTO classes were unit tested to ensure each constructor, method, etc, worked properly.
-### Integration testing
 ## Issues
 - No issues to report for this project.
+This project has been great experience.
 ### Future improvements
-- Add auto-populate feature for the update form, so it auto-populates data based on ID given.
-- Add a dropdown for selecting item categories.
+- Add login and register functionality for personalized shopping lists
 ## Authors/Contributors
 Author: Macaulay Farrell, the only contributor was Macaulay Farrell for this project.